 Buying the Swiss Travel Pass to Save on Transportation in Switzerland

-The Swiss Travel Pass is best bought prior to traveling to Switzerland but can also be purchased at major Swiss train stations.
+The Swiss Travel Pass is best bought prior to traveling to Switzerland but may also be purchased at major Swiss train stations.
 The Swiss Pass is available from the various Rail Europe offices or easily bought online through Get Your Guide.
 Buying the Swiss travel passes abroad will fix the exchange rate price at the moment of purchase and may also save on credit card foreign exchange transaction fees as the purchase will be in local currency.
 Also buying in Switzerland is not possible at all stations and proof of not residing in Switzerland is necessary.

 Save with the Swiss Travel Pass Flex on Trains and Transportation in Switzerland

 For visitors not planning many long journeys while in Switzerland, the Swiss Travel Pass Flex may be better value than the consecutive days Swiss Travel Pass.
-The Swiss Travel Pass Flex allows for unlimited travel on Swiss public transportation on 3, 4, 8, or 15 days during a one month period.
+The Swiss Travel Pass Flex allows for unlimited travel on Swiss public transportation on 3, 4, 8, or 15 days during a one-month period.

 The previous Swiss Travel Pass Flex with a Half-Fare Card Combi is no longer sold but any traveler may buy a half-fare card giving a 50% discount on almost all public transportation networks.